 When meats are cooked at high temperatures, mutagens are formed (specifically heterocyclic amines and polycyclic aromatic hydrocarbons), which are carcinogenic.
 It’s relatively simple to avoid this: marinate your meat before grilling it, microwave it for 2 minutes before grilling it, flip frequently, and don’t eat the pan drippings.
-Even better, choose fish more often and cook your meat using another method: baking, roasting, stir-frying, boiling, steaming, poaching and stewing are all better options than grilling.
+Even better, choose fish more often and cook your meat using another method: baking, roasting, stir-frying, boiling, steaming, poaching, and stewing are all better options than grilling.

-According to the U.S. Department of Agriculture, American are eating an average of 53 – 71 pounds of red meat annually.
+According to the U.S. Department of Agriculture, Americans are eating an average of 53 – 71 pounds of red meat annually.
 That’s just red meat; the intake of all meats is around 271 pounds per capita every year.

 We are pretty concerned about protein these days…pretty needlessly worried.
-Older adults need the most protein, probably around 0.45 – 0.54 grams per pound of body weight, per day.
+Older adults need the most protein, probably around 0.45 – 0.54 grams per pound of bodyweight, per day.
 So if your mom or dad is 70 years old and weighs about 160 pounds, they need 86 grams of protein.
 Young and healthy adults require the same amount or even less – yes, even if you’re weightlifting.
 The USDA recommends only 46 grams a day for women and 56 grams a day for men.